vr-marco/photo-collage/README.md

 - Output the result as "my_collage.jpg".
 - Arrange the images in 3 rows.
 - Shuffle the images before arranging them.
+- Add a 5 pixels padding around each image.
+- Set the canvas background color to black.
 - Overwrite the output file if it already exists.

 ## How It Works